AThet01/Student-Management-System/README.md

     Delete: Select a record and click DELETE.
 You will be prompted for confirmation before the system re-sequences the IDs.

 # 📁 File Structure
-File,Description
+1. hello.py -> Main script containing the Tkinter GUI logic and SQL queries.
-hello.py,Main script containing the Tkinter GUI logic and SQL queries. mysql.connector,SQL initialization script for database setup.
+2. mysql.connector -> SQL initialization script for database setup.